 This encoder circuit is capable of generating proportional controls for up to eight servos and is voltage stable from below 5 volts to over 10 volts.
 Current consumption is miserly at less than 2 milliamps!
 The joystick control pots work with the wipers at centre position so ‘servo reverse’ can be achieved via a reversible three-pin plug from the pots.
 The free running transistor multivibrator is used to clock a Cmos 4017 counter chip.
 As it does this, the outputs of the 4017, sequentially, inject an additional timing component (via T1 to T4) to just one half of the multivib.
 The result is a sequence of modulation pulses (of up to eight channels).
 The space between each individual pulse is variable from 1 to 2 milliseconds via the position of the control pots. (note that only the centre 60 degrees of the track is used to achieve this to suit typical joysticks).
 After all the control channels have been generated, Q0 via TS, produces a long 8millisecond space (to let the ‘receiver decoder’ reset) before the next train of control pulses.
 This suits all radio control servos.
 The circuit is drawn for four-servo operation but further control pots can be added to the available 4017 outputs.
 The small ‘diode pump’ circuits T1 to T4, which accompany each control pot are shown in the small diagram.
 The diodes are 1N4148s.
 C1 is 47n 5% for T1 to T8.
 The 8 millisecond space is produced by TS which is the same circuit but C1 is u15 value.
 R11 presets all servos to centre.
 R10 presets the throw of all servos. (note that R10 and R11 are interactive so some juggling of the two is necessary).

-was designed to work with the 35/40 MHz transmitting section covered in page 3
+to work with the 35/40 MHz transmitting section covered in page 3 of the norcim

 With chatting to Pete, some additions to the circuits above have come up.
 Firstly, a 102 capacitor is necessary across each of the ‘D1’ diodes in the above small circuit.
 These simply ground RF from the transmit section. (which got forgotten when the circuit was drawn!)
 The second item that came up was the use of the SLM joystick circuit outlined in page3.
 This presented Pete with some problems.
 The coder circuit shown was designed using simple 5K mechanical trim joystick pots which give no problem.
 The SLM Electronic trim joysticks (see Radio3) however present too much load to the outputs of the 4017 chip resulting in low servo throw and some problems with rate switch operation.
 The picture shows Pete’s coder (top) with his decoder)

-the main coder circuit above.
-Normally if using mechanical trim joystick units
+possible mod to the main coder circuit above.
+Normally if using mechanical trim

-then the common control pot wiring (listed ‘see text’) should go to ground (
+joystick units then the common control pot wiring (listed ‘see text’) should go

 CHANNEL MIXING FOR USE WITH DELTA TYPE AIRCRAFT AND THOSE MODELS WITH A ‘V’ TAIL-PLANE LAYOUT IS POSSIBLE USING THE SIMPLE FIVE COMPONENT PLUG-IN MODULE SHOWN.